ankitraj999/Product-Management-Angular-App/README.md

-# ProductApp
+# Product Management App

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.1.

-## How to run Locally on Development server
+## How to run this locally on the system
 1. clone the repository
 2. open the project in Visual Studio Code and run below command in terminal to install all the packages from package.json:
 ```bash